axelarnetwork/axelar-contract-deployments/sui/docs/emergency-response.md

 ### Owner Actions

 Actions that can be executed directly from owner wallet (OwnerCap holder).
-Immediate execution, no timelock.

 **Upgrade**